Ontario Student Assistance Program (OSAP)

 (ii) OSAP considers many different factors when determining financial need including: Your educational costs (tuition, fees, books, whether you are living away from home, travel costs, where you are studying, etc.).
 The financial resources you have available to contribute towards your own post secondary education (family income, savings, scholarships, etc.)

-Note: Please register on these websites with your parents to avoid any unsolicited contact from a third party (ie.visa)
+Note: Please register on these websites with your parents to avoid any unsolicited contact from a third party (ie. Visa), below are a few examples, full packages are available in Guidance

 You can Check with the college or university you have applied to and research what financial aid programs they offer.
 Contact the school directly for further information.